This download includes six hours of video, along with notes for study, and mp3 versions of each session for listening wherever you are.

 Buy the Book

 Scott T. Brown is the director of the National Center for Family-Integrated Churches and elder at Hope Baptist Church in Wake Forest, North Carolina.
 Scott graduated from California State University in Fullerton with a degree in History and received a Master of Divinity degree from Talbot School of Theology.
 He gives most of his time to local pastoral ministry, conferences on fatherhood, church reformation, and strengthening the family.
-He has been married to Deborah for thirty one years, and they have four grown children.
-Scott also helps people think through the two greatest institutions God has provided — the church and the family.
+He and his wife Deborah have four grown children.
+Scott helps people think through the two greatest evangelistic and discipleship institutions God has provided — the church and the family.